MathieuMorel62/holbertonschool-validation/module2_task5/README.md

 $ make help

 help: Display a list of available targets and their usage
-build: Compile the source code of the application
+build: Compile both the Go application and Hugo website
-clean: Stop the application and delete the binary and log files
+clean: Stop the application and delete the binary, log, coverage files, and Hugo website build
 run: Run the application in the background and write logs to awesome-api.log
 stop: Stop the running application
-test: Test the application by making requests to / and /health
+test: Test the application by running unit tests, integration tests, and validate
 lint: Run static analysis on the source code using golangci-lint
-unit-tests: Run the unit tests of the application
+unit-tests: Run the unit tests of the application with code coverage
-integration-tests: Run the integration tests of the application
+integration-tests: Run the integration tests of the application with code coverage
+check: Check markdown files for dead links and linting issues
+post: Create a new publication file in the content/posts/ directory with a specified name and title

 ```

 # Author